moorepants/dissertation/davisbicycle.rst

    up to :math:`\pm 8` Nm of steering torque, which is a function of the leg oscillation frequency.
 :cite:`Sharp2008a`
-   Robin Sharp used the benchmark bicycle model and an LQR controller with preview to make a bicycle track a 4 meter lane change at 6 m/s.
+   Sharp used the benchmark bicycle model and an LQR controller with preview to make a bicycle track a 4 meter lane change at 6 m/s.
 During this maneuver, the steer toque ranged from about -1 to 1 Nm.
 He also showed a very fine steer torque variation in the range of 0 to 0.0025 Nm about 10 meters before the start of the lane change.
 :cite:`Peterson2009`
    Peterson and Hubbard show the steady turning required steering torques for the benchmark bicycle on page 7.
 The torques for lean angles from 0 to 10